top of page

 • Area Rug: $100–$600

-• Hunt for gently used sofas on platforms like Facebook Marketplace or local thrift stores.
+• Buy Gently Used: Hunt for quality secondhand sofas on Facebook Marketplace or local thrift stores for 40-60% off.

-• Repurpose wooden crates or pallets for a trendy, budget-friendly coffee table.
+• DIY Solutions: Repurpose wooden crates or pallets to create a trendy, budget-friendly coffee table.

-• Skip the area rug if your flooring is in good shape to save a few hundred dollars.
+• Skip the Rug: If your flooring is in good condition, skip the area rug and save $100–$600.

-Your bedroom should be a restful haven.
-Here’s a cost breakdown:
+Your bedroom should be a restful haven where you can relax after a long day.
+Here's a detailed cost breakdown:

 • Bed Frame: $200–$1,200